scala-native/scala-native/docs/contrib/contributing.rst

 When you sign the `Scala CLA`_ you are confirming that your contributions are your own creation.
 This is especially important, as it denies you the ability to copy any source code, e.g. Android, OpenJDK, Apache Harmony, GNU Classpath or Scala.js.
+To be clear, you are personally liable if you provide false information regarding the authorship of your contribution.

 However, we are prepared to accept contributions that include code copied from `Scala.js`_ or `Apache Harmony project`_ on a case-by-case